gisdevelope/Temperature3DMapping/README.md

 Temperature3DMapping
 ------
-This directory contains documentation for TempMapping3D-software.
+This directory contains a short description about TempMapping3D-software, which I developed for [Finnfuture Oy](http://finnfuture.fi/jarjestelmat/3d-lampotilakartoitus/).

-With this software, user can create 3D- and 2D-graphs of room temperature.
-These graphs can be used in designing Finnsaver-systems that reduce waste heat in rooms.
+With this software, Finnfuture Oy can create 3D- and 2D-graphs of room temperatures.
+These graphs can then be used in designing Finnsaver-systems that reduce waste heat in rooms.

 Requirements
 -----------